pierrekarpov/100-days-of-code/r1-log.md

 ### R1D6 May 14 2018
 Kept on workin on  [Laravel tutorial](https://laracasts.com/series/laravel-from-scratch-2017/).
 Learnt about migration, models, controllers, and route model binding.

+### R1D7 May 15 2018
+Kept on workin on  [Laravel tutorial](https://laracasts.com/series/laravel-from-scratch-2017/).
+Learnt about RESTful convention, submitting forms, and blade layout engine